-6.6 Why did the group treatment do better than the individual?
+6.5 Why did the group treatment do better than the individual?

-The group and individual treatments led to similar improvements in management practices, yet we only find evidence of improvements in firm outcomes for the group treatment.
+The group and individual treatments led to similar improvements in management practices, yet we find stronger evidence of improvements in firm outcomes for the group treatment.
 What explains this difference?
 A first possibility is that the two treatments did have similar effects, and it is just small sample sizes coupled with firm heterogeneity that prevents us from detecting this effect in the individual treatment group.
-Although the point estimates show larger impacts from the group treatment, we can only weakly reject equality of the treatment effects of the two interventions in some specifications of employment or sales, while we cannot reject equality for others.
+Looking just at the level impacts is supportive of this viewpoint, since we find positive and significant impacts of the individual treatment on all of our firm performance measures in the EAM, and cannot reject equality of the effect on our aggregate performance index with that of the group treatment.
+However, when we look at outcomes in logs, then we can reject equality of the individual and group treatments for several firm performance outcomes and our overall index, especially when using the unbalanced panel.
+This suggests that there may be a small number of individual treatment firms that benefited a lot, pulling up the level effects, but that the average firm may have benefited less from being in the individual treatment than the group treatment.

-A second possibility is that the group treatment may have a larger impact because it either provides a way for the improvements in management to persist longer, or because it delivers additional benefits to firms beyond the improvements they obtain in management practices.
+A second possibility is then that the group treatment actually did have a larger impact.
+This could be because it either provides a way for the improvements in management to persist longer (beyond the period we measure management practices over), or because it delivers additional benefits to firms beyond the improvements in measured management practices.
+While the Anexo K is fairly comprehensive in measuring a wide set of management practices, they may not capture all changes occurring.
 To investigate this possibility, group firms were asked approximately one year after the intervention whether they still met with other group members, and what the main benefit of meeting in a group had been.
 None of the firms continued formally meeting together as a group, but 54 percent said they still communicate occasionally with other group members.
 The main benefit they saw of meeting in a group was to interchange experiences, noting the value of seeing other firms facing similar problems, and how others had solved these problems.
 Only four firms said they saw a possibility of using the group to find a supplier or customer, with only one giving an example of this actually happening, saying it was short-lived.
 This suggests that if the group treatment is having an additional effect, it is more through providing advice and specific solutions to problems firms face (as in Brooks et al, 2018) or experiencing directly how others implement better managerial practices, and reducing uncertainty about their usefulness, rather than through direct business relationships.